 And then, there is Jesus, the Spirit of God (2007), an Iranian film which tells the story of Jesus from a Muslim point of view.
 In this film, Paul is hired by the chief priests to kill Lazarus — and he does so late at night, in the street:

 Not surprisingly, both films take a rather dim view of Paul overall.
 The latter film limits its treatment of Paul to this one episode and casts a rather brutish-looking actor in the role, while The Last Temptation of Christ suggests that Paul went on to invent Christianity without any interest in whether it was true or not.
-So Christians might understandably not want to entertain the scenario offered by these films.
+So you can see why Christians might not want to entertain the scenario offered by these films.

 However, given the biblical Paul’s connections to the priesthood, and given that he was involved with the martyrdom of Stephen and others prior to his conversion, it is not impossible that he would have been involved in the plot against Lazarus, too.